 Biological therapies (also known as biologics) are newer drugs that have been developed in recent years.
 They target individual molecules and tend to work more quickly than conventional DMARDs.

 Some biological therapies are called anti-TNF drugs.
 They target a protein called tumour necrosis factor, which increases inflammation when excess amounts are present in the blood or joints.
 Other biological therapies target different proteins.

-Biological therapies are only given to people who haven't responded to conventional DMARDs or who've had side-effects from them.
+Biological therapies are only given to people who have already tried other treatments appropriate to their condition and not responded well to them.
 Biological therapies are often given in combination with a conventional DMARD such as methotrexate.

 Read more about the following biological therapies: